Lindy Li

-Lindy Li (born December 14, 1990) is an American conservative political commentator.
+Lindy Li (born December 14, 1990) is an American political commentator.

-Li was previously a campaign fundraiser and bundler for the Democratic National Committee (DNC), fundraising for both the Joe Biden 2020 presidential campaign and Kamala Harris 2024 presidential campaign.
-Formerly a staunch defender of the Biden administration, Li became a critic of the Democratic Party following the 2024 United States presidential election and switched her political party affiliation from the Democratic Party to the Republican Party.
+Li was previously a campaign fundraiser and bundler for the Democratic National Committee (DNC), fundraising for both the Joe Biden 2020 and Kamala Harris 2024 presidential campaigns.
+Formerly a staunch defender of the Biden administration, Li became a critic of the Democratic Party following the 2024 U.S. presidential election and switched her political party affiliation from the Democratic to the Republican Party.

 As of May 2025, Li joined the female-led YouTube talk show, Her Take, produced by Valuetainment.

 Early life and education

 Lindy Li was born in Chengdu, Sichuan, China on December 14, 1990.
 She immigrated with her family to the United States when she was five years old and moved to Pennsylvania at age 10.
 Her father worked as a property manager.
 Her grandparents were illiterate farmers.

 Li spent much of her childhood in Malvern, Pennsylvania, where she attended public school before transferring to the Agnes Irwin School, a private college-preparatory day school for girls, on a scholarship, graduating in 2008.

 Li attended Princeton University where she was first elected vice president of her freshman class before assuming the title of class president in February 2009, following the elected student class president's departure from Princeton.
 In April 2009 Li won a contested election to serve as student class president her sophomore year.
 Li then ran unopposed in 2010 and 2011, retaining the title of student class president.
 She wrote her senior thesis on the ethics of climate change legislation and graduated in 2012 with a philosophy degree.